-1. In the Clips pane in the organ track, right-click and choose Envelopes-Create Track Envelope-Volume (default Ch.
-1) from the Clips pane popup menu.

-SONAR creates a blue line through the organ track, with a small round dot (a node) at the beginning of the line.
+- In the Clips pane in the organ track, make sure that the PRV mode button is off. - 2.
+Right-click in the organ track and choose Envelopes-Create Track Envelope-Volume (default Ch.
+1) from the Clips pane popup menu. - SONAR creates a line through the organ track, with a small round dot (a node) at the beginning of the line.
 The line shows the initial volume of the track, if it has an initial volume.
-Otherwise, it shows a default value.

-- 2. Scroll the Now Time to the next marker by pressing Ctrl+Shift+Page Down; the marker is called Verse, and is located just before measure nine.
-Drag the Horizontal zoom control so that the beat markers are visible in the Time Ruler. - 3.
-At the fourth beat of measure eight, add a node to the envelope by moving the cursor over it until a double-ended, vertical arrow appears under it, right-clicking to open the Envelope Editing menu, and choosing Add Node from the menu.
-A shortcut to add a node is to double-click the line. - 4.
-At the start of measure nine, add another node. - 5.
-Move the cursor over the newest node until a cross appears under it, and drag the node downwards until it's just below the MIDI data that's at the start of the clip.
+Otherwise, it shows a default value. - Scroll the Now Time to the next marker by pressing Ctrl+Shift+Page Down; the marker is called Verse, and is located just before measure nine.
+Drag the Horizontal zoom control so that the beat markers are visible in the Time Ruler. - 4.
+At the fourth beat of measure eight, add a node to the envelope by moving the cursor over it until a double-ended, vertical arrow appears under it, right-clicking to open the Envelope Editing menu, and choosing

+Add Node from the menu.
+A shortcut to add a node is to double-click the line.

+- 5. At the start of measure nine, add another node. - Move the cursor over the newest node until a cross appears under it, and drag the node downwards until it's just below the MIDI data that's at the start of the clip.